How to save money during home renovation

 Before you obtain building quotes, you will need a set of drawings to get accurate costs.
 Aim to get at least three different quotes for comparison.
 Quotations can vary widely, so read them carefully, know exactly what is included, and always ask questions.
 You may be able to negotiate on cost, but you should know that this will often lead to some aspects being left out, so carefully check the small print.

 If you choose to hire a project manager or do the project yourself, it is important that once you start, you only make very little changes to avoid extra costs.
-Put a price against the building work, plumbing, electric, furniture and appliances, etc., and keep running a check to stay on track and don’t run short of money before the project is finished.
-Whether you choose to use a project manager or run the project yourself, it is import that once you start, you keep changes to a minimum to avoid extra costs.
-Put a figure against building work, plumbing, electrics, furniture and appliances etc., and keep a running tally so you can stay on track and don’t run out of money before the job is finished.
-Craft in a contingency of around 10 per cent in case of unforeseen additional costs.
+Put a price against the building work, plumbing, electric, furniture, and appliances, etc., and keep running a check to stay on track and don’t run short of money before the project is finished.
+Whether you choose to use a project manager or run the project yourself, it is an import that once you start, you keep changes to a minimum to avoid extra costs.
+Put a figure against building work, plumbing, electrics, furniture, and appliances, etc., and keep a running tally so you can stay on track and don’t run out of money before the job is finished.
+Craft in a contingency of around 10 percent in case of unforeseen additional costs.

 You can always do some of the finishing touches yourself.
-It can be small tasks auch as decorating, sanding floors and upcycling some furniture.
+It can be small tasks such as decorating, sanding floors and upcycling some furniture.
+You can buy small, inexpensive tools like sanders to save money.
+You can also check excellent sander articles on Bob Smith Tools.
 If you’re fairly good with a needle and thread, you can also try making your own curtains, blinds or cushions.

 But then, if you’re not experienced at DIY, you should probably leave the plumbing, electrics and window fitting to the professionals.
 Also, never try to knock down an internal wall until you verify that it is not structural and supporting the house.